mbta/skate/documentation/adr/0005-detour-reminder-toasts-architecture.md

 > logic which interprets the data from the database is colocated, in the case
 > that the valid values of `%Detour{ estimated_duration: <enum> }` change.

+It is expected that the `Skate.Detours.Scheduler` will have it's own DB table for tracking the Detours it may need to create notifications for and will periodically poll this table for notifications to create.
+In theory, this _could_ be the same table that the Notifications System joins a notification to to provide the notification type.

 ##### Event: Detour Activated
 ```elixir
 iex> Skate.Detours.Scheduler.detour_activated(